Frequently Asked Questions

 8.)
 How do I know if I am eligible to practice?

-In order to practice, athletes must (a) complete a BHS Sports Packet (available at BHS); (b) have a current physical exam on file with BHS; (c) pay all outstanding fines with the school, district and Athletic Department; (d) sign and adhere to the BHS Purple Policy code; (e) register with USA Water Polo (see #10 below); and (f) follow all WIAA eligibility rules outlined here.
+In order to practice, athletes must (a) complete an online sports registration; (b) have a current physical exam on file with BHS; (c) pay all outstanding fines with the school, district and Athletic Department; (d) sign and adhere to the BHS Purple Policy code; (e) register with USA Water Polo (see #10 below); and (f) follow all WIAA eligibility rules outlined here.

 9.)
 How do I know if I am eligible to play in games?